Krnsand/pp4-restaurants/README.md

 ### User Stories

-User stories were written with frequent restuarant goers in mind, as well as people how might not go out too often.
+User stories were written with frequent restuarant goers in mind, as well as people who might not go out too often.
 They were all written to fit within the agile methodology and they have the following criteria:

 * title
 * clear description